czrpb/chatter/ux-ui.md

       - Users can copy the entire chat history by holding the Ctrl key and clicking on the chat history area.
       - The copied chat history includes the user messages and AI responses, along with their respective labels.

+   4.5 Clear Chat

+      - Users can click the "Clear Chat" button to clear the current chat history and start a new conversation.

 5. Accessibility Considerations